kcharbo3/Arbitrary-Laser-Fields-for-PIC/README.md

 ### Interpolation (Stage 4)
 **Stage 4** is where the output laser field `E(Y, Z, T)` is interpolated to the PIC simulation grid.
-Since PIC simulations often require very high resolution grids, these values are usually output to files (set by `propagation_parameters.save_as_files`).
+Since PIC simulations often require very high resolution grids, these values are usually output to files (set by `config.save_as_files`).

 ### PIC Simulation (Stage 5)
 **Stage 5** reads the output files from stage 4 and hands the values over to the PIC simulation software as requested.
 The PIC simulation